 Fosamprenavir can cause serious, life-threatening side effects.
 These include severe skin reactions or rash,

 Contact your health care provider right away if you develop a rash while taking fosamprenavir.
-Stop taking fosamprenavir and get medical help right away if you have a rash and have any of the following symptoms:
+Stop taking fosamprenavir and get medical help right away if you develop a rash with any of the following symptoms: